-Foundations of Entrepreneurship

-- 1. Explain the concepts and processes associated with successful entrepreneurial performance. - a.
-Identify political and economic factors that encourage and support entrepreneurship. - b.
-Identify and analyze characteristics of a successful entrepreneur, citing examples from the business world. - 2.
-Discuss the entrepreneurial discovery process and the risks and rewards of being an entrepreneur. - a.
-Assess global trends and opportunities for establishing new businesses. - b.
-Identify possible opportunities for creating new businesses on the local, state, and/or national level. - 3.
-Explain the fundamental concepts of business ownership. - a.
-Discuss the role of competition in a private, free-enterprise system. - b.
-Explain the effects of competition on buyers and sellers. - 4.
+Foundations of Entrepreneurship Explain the concepts and processes associated with successful entrepreneurial performance.
+Identify political and economic factors that encourage and support entrepreneurship.
+Identify and analyze characteristics of a successful entrepreneur, citing examples from the business world.
+Discuss the entrepreneurial discovery process and the risks and rewards of being an entrepreneur.
+Assess global trends and opportunities for establishing new businesses.
+Identify possible opportunities for creating new businesses on the local, state, and/or national level.
+Explain the fundamental concepts of business ownership.
+Discuss the role of competition in a private, free-enterprise system.
+Explain the effects of competition on buyers and sellers.
 Compare and contrast types of business ownership, indicating their advantages and disadvantages for entrepreneurs.

-Examples: sole proprietorships, partnerships, corporations, LLCs

-Marketing Information Management

-- 5. Explain the concepts, systems, and tools needed to gather, access, synthesize, evaluate, and disseminate information for use in making business decisions. - a.
-Describe methods used to obtain marketing research data, including primary and secondary research. - b.
-Describe characteristics of effective data collection instruments. - c.
-Explain techniques for processing marketing information. - d.
+Examples: sole proprietorships, partnerships, corporations, LLCs Marketing Information Management Explain the concepts, systems, and tools needed to gather, access, synthesize, evaluate, and disseminate information for use in making business decisions. a.
+Describe methods used to obtain marketing research data, including primary and secondary research. b.
+Describe characteristics of effective data collection instruments. c.
+Explain techniques for processing marketing information. d.
 Describe methods used to interpret and present market segment information, including reports, charts, and graphs.

 6. Identify the concepts, strategies, and systems needed to implement and obtain support for an entrepreneurial entity. a.
 Utilize strategies to determine feasibility of ideas.
 Examples: test marketing, prototyping, marketing research b.
 Gather and share information on the major reasons for business failure, citing examples of actual cases. c.
 Utilize the marketing functions to assess the competitive advantage of a business.
-7. Identify the elements needed in a formal written business plan, including an executive summary; introduction; analysis of strengths, weaknesses, opportunities, and threats (SWOT analysis); planned operation of the proposed business or service; timelines; planned financing; and requests for financing.
-8. Gather and share information on the concepts, processes, systems, strategies, and tools needed to create a successful business venture. a.
-Identify goods and/or services to be sold in a proposed business. b.
-Discuss and explain the types of risks that businesses encounter. c.
+Business Plan Identify the elements needed in a formal written business plan, including an executive summary; introduction; analysis of strengths, weaknesses, opportunities, and threats (SWOT analysis); planned operation of the proposed business or service; timelines; planned financing; and requests for financing.
+Gather and share information on the concepts, processes, systems, strategies, and tools needed to create a successful business venture.
+Identify goods and/or services to be sold in a proposed business.
+Discuss and explain the types of risks that businesses encounter.
 Identify the market segment for a proposed business.
-Business Plan d.
 Formulate a marketing mix designed to reach a specific market segment.
-9. Explain the processes and strategies used in selecting a business location whether brick-and-mortar, e-business, or both. a.
-Discuss advantages and disadvantages of types of business locations. b.
-Explain the steps used in conducting a location analysis. c.
-Identify current trends and other criteria for site location. d.
+Explain the processes and strategies used in selecting a business location whether brick-and-mortar, e-business, or both.
+Discuss advantages and disadvantages of types of business locations.
+Explain the steps used in conducting a location analysis.
+Identify current trends and other criteria for site location.
 Justify the rationale for selecting a particular site.
-10. Gather, evaluate, and share information on the processes, strategies, and systems needed to guide the financial organization of an entrepreneurial entity. a.
-Discuss, compare, and contrast sources of capital used by entrepreneurs.
-Finance b.
+Finance Gather, evaluate, and share information on the processes, strategies, and systems needed to guide the financial organization of an entrepreneurial entity. a.
+Discuss, compare, and contrast sources of capital used by entrepreneurs. b.
 Identify fixed and variable costs and tax liability for startup and maintenance of a business. c.
 Explain the terminology used in financial reports. d.
 Create a tentative budget for a proposed business and explain the purpose of each component, including income statement, balance sheet, and cash flow statement.